List of Hell Teacher: Jigoku Sensei Nube characters: Doumori Elementary School staff

-Head teacher of class 5-2 at Doumori Elementary, Ritsuko Takahashi (高橋 律子, Takahashi Ritsuko) is regarded as the "madonna" of the school—a term referring to a beautiful unmarried woman.
+Is a head teacher of class 5-2 at Doumori Elementary regarded as the "madonna" of the school—a term referring to a beautiful unmarried woman.
 She is deeply committed to her role as a teacher, displaying seriousness and dedication in her work.
 However, she also exhibits nervousness and overt fear when confronted with the unknown, particularly the spirits and yōkai that frequently manifest at the school.
 This aspect of her personality presents a dilemma for Nūbē: while he is attracted to her beauty and fantasizes about her, he enjoys teasing her incessantly about her sensitivity to the supernatural and her reactions to his artifacts, often facing her subsequent wrath.

-Initially, Ritsuko-sensei appears to be the least likely person for Nūbē to form a romantic relationship with.
+Initially, Ritsuko appears to be the least likely person for Nūbē to form a romantic relationship with.
 Despite his attempts to win her affection, she rebuffs him due to her apprehension about his spiritual preoccupations.
 However, as the series progresses, she gradually gains the courage to confront the yōkai threats, leading her to recognize Nūbē's altruistic efforts in assisting those in need, including the students.
 As her feelings for the male teacher develop, she endeavors to establish a closer bond with him.
 This progression draws the ire of Yukime, a yuki-onna who considers herself to be Nūbē's true love.
 The ensuing love triangle between the two teachers and the spirit girl becomes a central theme in the latter part of the manga, as Nūbē is compelled to navigate his emotions and decide whom he truly wants to spend his life with.